 - 5. To save the modified SQL as an .xml file, click .
 Specify a file name and click Save.
 The SQL for the objects you modified is saved to the file. - Note: By default, the .xml file is saved to the Data directory.
-To change the location of the Data directory, go to Edit | Settings | General. - 6.
-To import custom SQL from a previously-saved .xml file, click 🔁. - Note: When importing SQL from a file, Benchmark Factory uses the default SQL for all objects not in the .xml file. - 7.
+To change the location of the Data directory, go to Edit | Settings | General. - - Note: When importing SQL from a file, Benchmark Factory uses the default SQL for all objects not in the .xml file. - 7.
 To save your changes, click Save/Close or specify the remaining wizard options and run the job. - 8.
 To retain but disable the custom SQL in the Custom Creation SQL tab, clear the Enable Custom Creation SQL checkbox. - Note: If you modify an object name, column name, or a data type, this change could prevent data/objects from loading successfully or could cause the standard benchmark test to fail.